 Why should you automate your FX processes?

 When it comes to FX, developments have been a bit behind the likes of equity trading.
-However, due to progress in robotics, machine learning and other forms of artificial intelligence, as well as the wider availability of application programming interfaces (APIs), the FX market is ready to embrace change.
+However, due to progress in robotics, machine learning and other forms of artificial intelligence, as well as the wider availability of application programming interfaces (APIs), the FX market is ready to embrace change with FX automation.

 A surprisingly large number of corporates still struggle with older legacy systems and are still very dependent on excel spreadsheets for trading their currency exposure.
 It is a time-consuming process, subject to operational risk and sometimes inadequate risk management.
 You should therefore not underestimate the power of having a rule-based robot or sophisticated algorithm to translate data and information into actions.
 After all, robots are less clouded by human bias and not as prone to errors as humans.